-Advanced analytics track
+Advanced Analytics track

-This track is made up of three core courses and three track courses, then culminates in an interdisciplinary practicum that will connect students to the real world.
-All the core and track courses are three credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
+This track is made up of three core courses and three Advanced Analytics track courses, then culminates in an interdisciplinary practicum that will connect students to the real world.
+All core and track courses are three (3) credits each and will be offered by the College of Engineering and the Mike Ilitch School of Business.
 The program culminates with a six-credit interdisciplinary practicum that will pull together a variety of subject material covered in the core courses and give it a real-world application.
 Elective courses (six credits) can come from other tracks (assuming the student meets prerequisites) or from outside the program.

 Module 1: Core courses (9 credits)

-DSB 6000: Data Science Strategy & Leadership (3 credits) – Provides an understanding of how organizations can leverage data science and analytics to gain competitive advantage and how to use the data to align with a company's mission and goals.
-Students will learn how organizations derive business value/impact, and return on investment, and the importance of interpreting and communicating the business case.
+DSB 6000: Data Science Strategy & Leadership (3 credits) Provides an understanding of how organizations can leverage data science and analytics to gain competitive advantage and how to use the data to align with a company's mission and goals.
+Students will learn how organizations derive business value/impact and return on investment and the importance of interpreting and communicating the business case.

-- Understand how organizations can use data to align with their mission and goals
+- Understand how organizations can use data to align with their mission and goals.

 - Understand the role of data science in organizational strategy and how organizations can leverage information to gain competitive advantage.

-- Understand the challenges of data-driven businesses –how can organizations start to use their data to deliver actionable business insight.
+- Understand the challenges of data-driven businesses how organizations can start to use their data to deliver actionable business insight.

-- Gain an introductory knowledge of data science tools and new technologies tools that are useful in extracting intelligence and value from data needed to solve next-generation data challenges
+- Gain an introductory knowledge of data science tools and new technologies tools that are useful in extracting intelligence and value from data needed to solve next-generation data challenges.

 - Identify the application of data science tools to reveal business opportunities and threats.

-- Identify the challenges posed by the ability to scale and the constraints of today's computing platforms and algorithms
+- Identify the challenges posed by the ability to scale and the constraints of today's computing platforms and algorithms.

-DSA 6000: Data Science & Analytics (3 credits) – Basic data science and analytics concepts covered through case studies, success stories, and a semester project that cuts across all course modules.
+DSA 6000: Data Science & Analytics (3 credits) Basic data science and analytics concepts covered through case studies, success stories, and a semester project that cuts across all course modules.

-- Discuss the elements of a data science and analytics project life-cycle, starting with business need to solution deployment and sustainment
+- Discuss the elements of a data science and analytics project life-cycle, starting with business need to solution deployment and sustainment.

-- Apply core data science and analytics techniques, tools and technologies
+- Apply core data science and analytics techniques, tools, and technologies.

-- Apply statistical and machine learning tools and techniques to tackle various aspects of big data analytics projects
+- Apply statistical and machine learning tools and techniques to tackle various aspects of big data analytics projects.

 - Make analytics actionable for business effectiveness and effectively engage business users and communicate findings.

-DSE 6000: Computing Platforms for Data Science (3 credits) – Covers an overview of various computing platforms for developing, deploying, configuring a wide range of data science applications for different domains.
-The programming models, characteristics of supported workload, and management of performance, cost and scalability will be compared side by side.
+DSE 6000: Computing Platforms for Data Science (3 credits) Covers an overview of various computing platforms for developing, deploying, configuring a wide range of data science applications for different domains.
+The programming models, characteristics of supported workload, and management of performance, cost, and scalability will be compared side by side.

 - Develop the skills necessary for creating and deploying efficient data science and analytics applications.